amangupta679/Syfe-assignment-wordpress-devops-/README.md

 ![02 05 2023_17 01 32_REC](https://user-images.githubusercontent.com/56467452/235656956-7694f56e-0300-4b5e-ad34-f9d6ce9742c3.png)
 ![02 05 2023_17 04 23_REC](https://user-images.githubusercontent.com/56467452/235656974-255bd34d-ab12-4920-bc9b-e2518a4e52ab.png)

-But due to some issue the data was not ahowing   .
+But due to some issue the data was not showing tried my ways to solve it but not able to do it    .